Content

 Connect with one of our online psychiatry professionals to discuss medications that could help you.

-We’ve probably all experienced snapping at a loved one after a night of no sleep or bursting into tears when our boss adds yet another deadline to our plate.
+We’ve probably all snapped at a loved one after a night of no sleep or burst into tears when our boss added yet another deadline to our plate.

-But mood swings can go beyond the occasional wobble, and they can easily get in the way of daily life.
+But mood swings can go beyond the occasional wobble and easily interfere with daily life.

 Mood swings have many causes.
-Sleep deprivation, hormones and mental health conditions can all be to blame.
+Sleep deprivation, hormones, and mental health conditions can all play a role.

 You can learn how to control mood swings.
 Treatments range from exercise and diet changes to psychotherapy and antidepressants.

 Speak to a professional.
-They can help you work out the root cause of your mood swings and the best way to get them under control.
+They can help you determine the root cause of your mood swings and the best way to control them.

-No matter the cause, our mental health services can help.
-We offer therapy and medication so you can get started on the journey to a more stable — and good — mood.
+No matter the cause, our mental health services can help you start the journey to a more stable — and good — mood.
+We also offer access to medication for those who need it.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.